Dracula: The Dark Prince: Plot

-At the castle, Dracula offers Alina his wife's necklace.
-The necklace grants Alina his wife's memories, and she sees how Dracula was a tender lover long ago.
-Dracula later shows her the night sky and speaks to her of his search for his lost love.
-Later still, the couple dance and Dracula tells her his hope- that he will be able to use the Lightbringer to prevent God from ever taking someone's love from them again.
+At the castle, Dracula offers Alina his wife, Erzebet's necklace.
+The necklace grants Alina his wife, Erzebet's memories and she sees how Dracula was a tender lover long ago.
+Later, Dracula shows her the night sky and speaks to her of his search for his lost love.
+Later, the couple dance and Dracula tells her his hope that he will be able to use the Lightbringer to prevent God from ever taking someone's love from them again.

 Outside, the group finds Dracula's castle with the aid of the Lightbringer and infiltrates it.
 As the group split up to look for Alina, Leonardo is defeated by Wrath and bitten by his vampires.
 Demetria, who is revealed to be Andros' long-lost sister, tries to bite him before Esme kills her.
 Lucian finds Alina, and the two rendezvous with the group, but the castle's vampires awaken and attack.
 During the ensuing fight, Leonardo uses his crossbow to break the ceiling, letting in the daylight and allowing the group to escape.
 Wrath catches up with the group, but Andros embeds his axe into him, using him as an anchor, which helps the group to fast-rope down to safety.
 Wrath is pulled into the light and dies.

-The group gathers demon-hunters outside and storm the castle.
-As one of Dracula's knights attempts to harm Alina, she calls to him, and Dracula protects her, turning on his knights.
-Renfield (overseeing the battle) bites Lucian and uses his blood to wound Dracula as he is holding Alina.
-Renfield reveals that he is the one who led the betrayal of Dracula and the actual one who killed Erzebet.
+The group gathers demon hunters outside and storm the castle.
+As one of Dracula's knights attempts to harm Alina, she calls to him and Dracula protects her, turning on his knights.
+Renfield, overseeing the battle, bites Lucian and uses his blood to wound Dracula as he is holding Alina.
+Renfield reveals that he is the one, who had led the betrayal of Dracula and the actual one who had killed Erzebet.
 He prepares to kill Alina, but Esme kills Renfield.
 Lucian stops Andros from attacking Dracula, who is almost fatally wounded, and Alina helps him to his coffin.
-As she begs him to heal himself, he tells her, "Let me spend these last moments with you; it is better than a century alone."
+As she begs him to heal himself, he tells her, "Let me spend these last moments with you; it is better than a century alone".

-Lucian vanishes into the wilderness with a broken heart, Leonardo's descendants continue to hunt vampires, and Alina continues to wait to be reunited with her love, Dracula.
+Lucian vanishes into the wilderness with a broken heart, Leonardo's descendants continue to hunt vampires and Alina continues to wait to be reunited, with her love, Dracula, Alina also has implied that, Dracula is still alive.